pateldevxd/weather-forecast/README.md

 weather forecast app which allow us to give a real time temperature,humidity,wind_speed

 easy to use..
-here i used openweather api to fatch data from site
+here i used openweather api to fatch data of weather